wp-plugins/woocommerce-skrill-moneybookers-gateway/readme.txt

 * Plugin does not support pre-authorisation or subscriptions.

 ## Notes
 * The plugin is provided free of charge, and it's not covered by free spport.
+Should you have any questions about this product, please use the [product support section on this site](http://wordpress.org/support/plugin/woocommerce-skrill-moneybookers-gateway).
+We will deal with each enquiry as soon as possible.

 == Installation ==